The City of Lufkin Animal

 Many opportunities exist for citizens to help the

-Kurth Memorial Animal Shelter.
+Kurth Memorial Animal Services.
 Depending on your skills,

 availability, and areas of interest, we have a place for you at

-Kurth Memorial Animal Shelter.
+Kurth Memorial Animal Service Center.
 For information on volunteering

 We welcome individuals, families, and groups and can

-to do many things staff are unable to spend time doing, like working
+volunteers to do many things staff are unable to spend time doing,

-one on one with an animal, socializing dogs and cats, teaching
+like working one on one with an animal, socializing dogs and cats,

-commands, photographing, and helping promote animals for adoption.
+teaching commands, photographing, and helping promote animals for

-We always need volunteers willing to transport animals to rescue
+adoption.
+We always need volunteers willing to transport

 Our volunteers have their own Facebook site called

-Friends at Kurth Memorial Animal Shelter.
+Friends at Kurth Memorial Animal Service Center.
 This Facebook page was

 created by and run by volunteers to promote animals for adoption,